What does neurovascular mean?

 Ever since I was a little girl, I've been fascinated by the human body and how it works.
 My father worked in a publishing company and often brought me books.
 One in particular, which explained a little about all the things that go on in our bodies, made a big impression on me.
 At the time, I knew nothing about research.
 My goal was to become a doctor, and naturally I decided to study medicine.

 After the baccalauréat, I did a first year... and quickly realized that it wasn't what I'd imagined !
-There was a lot of rote learning in a short space of time and a very competitive spirit, which didn't suit me.
+There was a lot of rote learning in a very short time and a very competitive spirit, which didn't suit me.
 Unsurprisingly, I didn't pass the entrance exam for the second year.
 However, I quickly picked myself up and reoriented myself towards a biology degree, initially with a view to returning to medicine via a "passerelle".

 Once I was at university, I realized that it suited me better: instead of memorizing " ", I took the time to understand.
 That's what originally appealed to me about biology : understanding living things.